Brisppy/twitch-archiver/README.md

   * [Disclaimer](#disclaimer)

 ## Features
-* Allows a single VOD, multiple VODs or a channel to be downloaded.
+* Allows any number of VODs or channel to be downloaded simultaneously.
 * VODs can be downloaded as fast as your Internet connection (and storage) can handle[^1].
 * Allows the downloading of **live**[^2] VODs *before copyrighted audio is detected and muted*.
 * Generates and saves a readable chat log with timestamps and user badges.